MISP/misp-opendata/README.md

 ### Description

-This small piece of code can be used to query the [data.public.lu](https://data.public.lu) open data portal in order to create, update or delete a dataset or a resource.
+This small piece of code can be used to query Open data portals (like [data.public.lu](https://data.public.lu)) in order to create, update or delete a dataset or a resource.
 All the resources created are pointing to restSearch queries in MISP, giving access to the actual data shared in the given MISP server.
 (_It is now available for the Luxembourgish portal, but can be extended to support queries to any european opendata portal._)

 The [opendata.py](opendata.py) python script provides the necessary functionalities to  interact with the opendata portal.
 It is used and called by MISP to make the features available from any MISP server, but it also works as a standalone functionality.
 Details about its usage are provided below.